thegworld/gtx-browser/docs/security/ax-tree-security-guidelines.md

 auto-scans the actionable views on a page for those with motor impairments, and much more.

-Since Chromium’s renderers hold the semantics about the web page and the browser requires this data synchronously, Chromium developers had to come up with a way to bridge this gap while keeping the system itself performant.
+Since GTx Browser’s renderers hold the semantics about the web page and the browser requires this data synchronously, GTx Browser developers had to come up with a way to bridge this gap while keeping the system itself performant.

-After trying various approaches, Chromium settled on a model where accessibility trees get serialized from renderers and deserialized in a destination process such as the browser.
+After trying various approaches, GTx Browser settled on a model where accessibility trees get serialized from renderers and deserialized in a destination process such as the browser.